 Gluten-Free oats are somewhat of a misnomer.
 All oats contain gluten, but not gliadin found in the gluten of wheat.
 For most people gluten found in oats, rye and barley don’t create digestive upsets.
 So what are Gluten-Free oats?
 They are oats grown in fields which have not previously grown wheat.
 And they are processed in wheat-free factories.
 Regular oats, can contain a wheat contamination as high as 10%.
 For most people, this is tolerable, but if wheat is problematic for you, please use those labelled Gluten-Free.

-Oats contain good levels of protein and, despite containing gluten, it is far less likely to cause digestive problems compared to wheat.
-Oats also have good amounts of soluble fibre as well as useful amounts of phosphorus, potassium, selenium, magnesium and small amounts of iron.
+Oats contain good amounts of soluble fibre as well as useful amounts of phosphorus, potassium, selenium, magnesium and small amounts of iron.

-Cinnamon is also known to help keep blood sugar levels steady – an important factor when trying to lose weight.
+Cinnamon helps to keep blood sugar levels steady – an important factor when trying to lose weight.

 INGREDIENTS FOR PORRIDGE – WITH CINNAMON, NUTS, SEEDS and FRUIT

 - 45 g Porridge Oats